-Mo Ostler Counsellor, Psychotherapist, Life Coach
+Mo Ostler Counsellor, Psychotherapist, Life Coach, Mentor

 In response to the enforced isolation rules coming into place, I now offer sessions remotely; either face to face online or by telephone.
 This can be a very effective way of working, where you work in the comfort of your own home and session times are much more flexible.

 I have over 30 years of working therapeutically.
 I offer counselling, psychotherapy, life coaching and supervision.
 I believe the relationship between client and therapist is the cornerstone to the work and I encourage you to find somebody you feel comfortable with.
 I may or may not be right for you.
 I offer free initial consultations to facilitate this.